Choosing the best Yoga teacher training for you, 6 tips to make the right choice!

 200-hours YTT pricing with accommodation: from less than 1000 USD to 3000 USD

-Indonesia – particularly Bali Island is a small Hindu paradise with a very dynamic Yoga scene which also has a lot to offer in your Yoga journey.
-Traveling in Bali is super easy and will give you a rich panel of YTT with different landscapes and accommodation standards.
-It’s not as budget friendly as India, but it is still extremely cheaper than in western countries.
+Indonesia, particularly Bali Island is a small Hindu paradise with a very dynamic Yoga scene which also has a lot to offer in your Yoga journey.
+Traveling in Bali is now super easy and will give you a rich panel of YTT with different landscapes and accommodation standards.
+It’s not as budget friendly as India, but it is still a lot cheaper than in western countries.

 200-hours YTT pricing with accommodation: 1500 USD to 6000 USD